m-sullivan7/covid19.ca.gov-site-handbook/pages/ordering.md

   order: 45
   parent: Tips & Tricks
 ---
-Both the primary menu and the in-page navigation rely on the **order** setting in the frontmatter for each of your pages.
+Both the primary menu and in-page navigation rely on the **order** setting in the frontmatter for each of your pages.

 ## Homepage